Sunday services at Frome St John the Baptist & Woodlands

 Psalm 122 v1: I rejoiced with those who said to me, “Let us go to the house of the Lord.”

-For the time being the pattern of services at both churches will be different from that which folk are used to: Particularly in that there will be no singing.
+For the time being the pattern of services at both churches will be different from that which folk are used to: Particularly in that there will be no congregational singing.

-From 8th August the wearing of a face covering when attending church services will be required by law unless people fall into one of the few exempt categories.
+The wearing of a face covering when attending church services will be required by law unless people fall into one of the few exempt categories.

 Services of Holy Communion are now being held but the chalice (cup of wine) will not be shared nor will any physical exchange of the peace be allowed.